![]() |

 In recent years, backcountry equipment has changed quite a bit but those old wooden skis that may be collecting dust in your parents/grandparents basement may still work.
 Many members still use them, especially in cold powder snow conditions.

 Ski widths: Backcountry ski width range varies from about 59 mm to 99 mm.
-If you already own classic skis, dimensions slightly narrower may still work for you if you are unsure about purchasing new equipment.
-Many people ski with classic skis in the backcountry without using more specialized skis.
+If you already own skis for trackset skiing, slightly narrower can still work for you in most conditions.
+Many people ski with skis in the backcountry without using more specialized skis.
 Narrow racing skis, 44-46 mm width would be challenging.
-Skate skis will not work.
+Skate skis will not work at all.
 You want to have stability and flotation, not speed.
-As an analogy, think of skate skis as stilettos, classic skis as dress shoes with a "sensible" heel , and backcountry skis as hiking boots, and you're walking on a cobblestone street.
-What's going to give you the best balance and control?

 Metal edges: Nice to have especially in icy conditions, side stepping, and can help you better control your skis while snow plowing with less effort or technique.
 Your skis will be a little heavier.